2p990i9hpral/LingQ_Add-On/README.md

 1. Install a userscript manager like [Tampermonkey](https://www.tampermonkey.net/) or [GreaseMonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/).
 2. Install the script from [Project page](https://greasyfork.org/en/scripts/533096-lingq-addon).
 3. Visit [LingQ](https://lingq.com/), and the addon features will be active on reader pages.
 4. If you want to use AI features (Chat, TTS), you need to make an API key.
-Refer to this tutorial video: [Get OpenAI GPT API](https://youtu.be/SzPE_AE0eEo), [Get Google Gemini API](https://youtu.be/6BRyynZkvf0).
+Refer to this tutorial video: [Get OpenAI GPT API](https://youtu.be/SzPE_AE0eEo), [Get Google Gemini API](https://youtu.be/6BRyynZkvf0), [Get DeepSeek API](https://www.youtube.com/watch?v=CpZFf6JkHgY).

 ### Android